 Are you looking for the summer adventure of a lifetime?
 Apply today to become a member of the R-C Scout Ranch Staff!

 As a member of our staff, you will live at R-C Scout Ranch for the entire season, providing meaningful and exciting experiences to hundreds of Cub Scouts and their family members every summer.
 If you’re looking for a job that is both challenging and the most fun you’ve ever had, R-C Scout Ranch is the place for you.

 All staff are expected to be able to work the entire camp season as well as attend both training weekends.
-Exceptions will be made for those attending another summer camp with their Troops.
-Additional exceptions may be handled on an individual basis.
+New this year is Staff will need to work Exceptions may be made for those attending another summer camp with their Troops handled on an individual basis.
 Preference will be given to those who can work the entire summer.Staff Positions

 - Staff – 16-17 years old

 – April 23-24 (at R-C Scout Ranch)2021 Summer season: